Itsfoss0/90-days-of-web/day09/README.md

 }
 ```
 - CSS has several units of  measurement that can be used to specify the size and position of elements on a web page.
 Some of the most commonly used units include:
-        - __px__ (Pixels) - Pixels are fixed-size units that are used to specify the size and position of elements on a screen.
+        *  __px__ (Pixels) - Pixels are fixed-size units that are used to specify the size and position of elements on a screen.

-        - __em__ - The 'em' unit is a relative unit based on the font-size of the parent element.
+        * __em__ - The 'em' unit is a relative unit based on the font-size of the parent element.
 1em is equal to the current font size.
-E.g. if the font-size of the parent element is 16px, then 1em is equal to 16px, 2em is equal to 32px, etc.
+E.g. if the font-          size of the parent element is 16px, then 1em is equal to 16px, 2em is equal to 32px, etc.

-        - __rem__ - The 'rem' unit is also relative but it is based on the font-size of the root element (usually the <html> element) instead of the parent element.
+        *  __rem__ - The 'rem' unit is also relative but it is based on the font-size of the root element (usually the <html> element) instead of the               parent element.

-        - __%__ - The percentage unit is a relative unit based on the size of the parent element.
+        * __%__ - The percentage unit is a relative unit based on the size of the parent element.
 For example, if an element is set to have a width of 50%,         it will be half the width of its parent element.

-        - __vh__ and __vw__ - These are relative units based on the size of the viewport.
+        * __vh__ and __vw__ - These are relative units based on the size of the viewport.
 1vw is equal to 1% of the viewport width and 1vh is equal to 1%           of the viewport height.

-        - __calc__ - This is a special function in CSS that allows you to perform calculations to determine the size and position of elements.
+        * __calc__ - This is a special function in CSS that allows you to perform calculations to determine the size and position of elements.
 It can be            used to combine different units of measurement.